 I hope this blog helps you get a better picture of what the life of a biomedicine student can look like!
 Of course, this is only one perspective, so maybe you’ll go forth and create a different experience for yourself.

 Hello, Inika here.
-I’m a second-year Biomedicine bachelor’s student at KI.
+I’m a third-year Biomedicine bachelor’s student at KI.
 I'm from India and a little bit from Sweden.
 As a Digital Ambassador Blogger, I'll be writing about my programme, things happening in and around KI, and giving insights into university life.